-6.2 Sprinting Performance
+6.2.
+Sprinting Performance

 Figure 8 shows task throughput under varied policies.
 The sprinting game outperforms greedy heuristics and is competitive with globally optimized heuristics.
 Rather than sprinting greedily, E-T uses equilibrium thresholds to select more profitable epochs for sprinting.
-E-T outperforms G and E-B by up to $6.8 \times$ and $4.8 \times$, respectively.
+E-T outperforms G, E-B, and R-R by up to $6.8 \times$, $4.8 \times$, and $2.5 \times$, respectively.
 Agents who use their own strategies to play the game competitively produce outcomes that rival expensive cooperation.
 E-T's task throughput is 90% that of C-T's for most applications.
+R-R(250) outperforms R-R(450) by avoiding power emergencies, and thereby allowing more agents to sprint over time.
+It also outperforms E-T for Linear Regression and Correlation.